 Though distance learning will not be available, students who miss school for medical reasons may request a remote access medical accommodation.
 Remote access will enable students to attend classes via Zoom, with limited participation.
 Remote access is intended as a short-term solution and, as with all medical accommodations, will require that families contact school nurse Irene Maier to begin a formal accommodation process.

-Federal mandates require mask use on all public transportation, including school buses and vans.
+St. Luke's is following current federal guidelines for mask usage - currently optional - on public transportation, including school buses and vans.
 For any planned field trips or athletic events, unvaccinated students may need to be transported by their parents.

 We continue to count on families to help keep the entire community safe by keeping an eye out for COVID symptoms.
 Please keep students who are not well at home and contact your doctor if symptoms are present.
 Please notify St. Luke's School Nurse Irene Maier of any COVID-like symptoms and positive COVID-19 test results.

-Athletes Exposed to COVID-19: Any athlete who is exposed to COVID-19 must wear his or her mask at all times during indoor practices and games and must take water breaks outside.
+Athletes Exposed to COVID-19: Any athlete who is a close contact of COVID-19 must wear his or her mask for 10 days at all times during indoor practices and games.

 Contests: St. Luke’s will compete against schools with varying vaccination policies.
 Some of our competitor schools require vaccination and will only play against a fully vaccinated team.
 Some opposing schools will have a mix of vaccinated and unvaccinated student-athletes.
 St. Luke’s is committed to playing the most complete seasons possible and will update our approach as conditions warrant.

 Athletes Who Test Positive for COVID-19: Athletes who test positive will be contacted by St. Luke’s Athletics Department to determine requirements for return to play based on state guidance.